 How to Apply

-The NUPOC MPO program is accepting applications for the 2025 cohort that will matriculate in summer 2023.
 NUPOC uses a rolling admissions process; we consider applications until all seats are filled with qualified applicants.
-Each year, up to 48 students are accepted.
+Each year up to 48 students are accepted.

-Please submit your application as soon as possible to be considered for an early acceptance decision.
-Indicate in your application any required coursework that you will be completing prior to the start of the MPO program.
+Submit your application as soon as possible to be considered for an early acceptance decision.
+Indicate any outstanding prerequisite coursework that you have yet to complete within your application, along with the anticipated date of completion.

 See the Student Resources page for more information on the program's timeline.